matiasngf/matiasngf/README.md

 ### 👋 hi

-I'm matias, a front end dev with a background in graphic design and passionate about IA.
+I'm matias, a front end dev with a background in graphic design and passionate about AI.

 **[Resume](https://github.com/matiasngf/matiasngf/blob/main/Matias%20Gonzalez%20Resume.pdf)**